GrantMeStrength/retro/Projects/index.md

 I finally found the specific USB power supply and USB dock that the Callisto was designed to work with, got a nice short micro-USB to HDMI plug, and housed the Raspberry Pi 4 in a case with a heatsink and quiet fan (it got hot in there, running Cool Reto Term).
 In other words, the project is complete for now.
 With a USB-to-Serial dongle attached the hub, it makes a great terminal for my S-100 Altair and other systems.

+Now it's time to think of a slightly more modern terminal, such as this one - the [Dec Mini](https://decmini.com/).

 ## SCAMP